DavidHCM/GTesting/ThirdTry/README.md

-Trying new settings and 3d engine making in unity
+Trying new settings of AR develop